Skip to content

 Keep an Eye Out for Red Spotted Lanternfly Nymphs in NoVA

-The invasive bugs have been spotted in their final nymphal stage.
+The invasive turn red in their final nymphal stage.

 Have you noticed red, spotted bugs around your yard lately?
 They could be spotted lanternfly nymphs.